BrunoSouza88/POO-SOLID-TS_TandD_Trybe/README.md

   <pre><code>node dist/index.js</code></pre>
 </ol>

-<h2>Usage</h2>
+<h2>Usage 🚀</h2>

 <p>The project provides practical examples and exercises to understand and apply Object-Oriented Programming (OOP) principles and SOLID design principles using TypeScript.
-It covers topics such as encapsulation, inheritance, polymorphism, and dependency inversion, along with concepts like single responsibility principle, open/closed principle, and interface segregation principle.</p>
+It covers topics such as encapsulation, inheritance, polymorphism, and dependency inversion, along with concepts like single responsibility principle, open/closed principle, and interface segregation principle. 🚀</p>

-<h2>Contributing</h2>
+<h2>Contributing 🤝</h2>

 <p>Contributions are what make the open-source community a fantastic place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.</p>